 What Makes HCTF Unique?

-- its dedicated funding obtained from angling, hunting, trapping, and guiding licence surcharges;
+- Dedicated funding obtained from conservation surcharges on angling, hunting, trapping, and guiding licences;

-- its ability to fund acquisition of key habitats;
+- Ability to fund acquisition of key habitats;

-- its role as a beneficiary of court awards arising from environmental infractions, and,
+- Named as a beneficiary of court awards arising from environmental infractions, and,

-- for certain projects, its ability to fund up to 100% of costs.
+- Ability to fund up to 100% of costs of certain projects.

-While HCTF is supported primarily by hunters, anglers, trappers and guide-outfitters, it welcomes donations from all people and organizations who wish to further its conservation mission.
+HCTF is a registered charity and welcome donations from all people and organizations who wish to contribute to conservation in BC.

 There are three documents that govern the establishment and operations of HCTF: